Bassoon: Double reeds

 After the reed has dried, the wires are tightened around the reed, which has shrunk after drying, or replaced completely.
 The lower part is sealed (a nitrocellulose-based cement such as Duco may be used) and then wrapped with thread to ensure both that no air leaks out through the bottom of the reed and that the reed maintains its shape.
-The wrapping itself is often sealed with Duco or clear nail varnish (polish).
+The wrapping itself is often sealed with Duco, beeswax, or clear nail varnish (polish).
 Electrical tape can also be used as a wrapping for amateur reed makers.
 The bulge in the wrapping is sometimes referred to as the "Turk's head"—it serves as a convenient handle when inserting the reed on the bocal.
-Recently, more players are choosing the more modern heat-shrink tubing instead of the time-consuming and fiddly thread.
+Alternatively, hot glue, epoxy, or heat shrink wrap may be used to seal the tube of the reed.
 The thread wrapping (commonly known as a "Turban" due to the criss-crossing fabric) is still more common in commercially sold reeds.

 To finish the reed, the end of the reed blank, originally at the center of the unfolded piece of cane, is cut off, creating an opening.
 The blades above the first wire are now roughly 27–30 mm long.
 For the reed to play, a slight bevel must be created at the tip with a knife, although there is also a machine that can perform this function.
 Other adjustments with the reed knife may be necessary, depending on the hardness, the profile of the cane, and the requirements of the player.
 The reed opening may also need to be adjusted by squeezing either the first or second wire with the pliers.
 Additional material may be removed from the sides (the "channels") or tip to balance the reed.
 Additionally, if the "e" in the bass clef staff is sagging in pitch, it may be necessary to "clip" the reed by removing 1–2 mm from its length using a pair of very sharp scissors or the equivalent.